aazaff/quantitativeFossils.R/README.md

 Some of these functions were presented in Holland, SM (2010) Additive diversity partitioning in palaeobiology: revisiting Sepkoski’s question. *Paleontology* 53:1237-1254.
 Namely, [taxonAlphaContributions( )](#taxonalphacontributions-), [taxonBetaContributions( )](#taxonbetacontributions-), and [sampleBetaContributions( )](#sampleBetaContributions-).

-Other methods of beta calculation come from the equations presented in Tuomisto, H. (2010) A diversity of beta diversities: straightening up a concept gone awry.
+Other methods of beta calculation come from the equations presented in Tuomisto, H (2010) A diversity of beta diversities: straightening up a concept gone awry.
 Part 1.
 Defining beta diversity as a function of alpha and gamma diversity. *Ecography* 33:2-22.

 Can be accessed directly in R using: